-1. Students started with a sheet of black paper, a ruler and pencil.
-Instead of planning their entire drawing first with a lot of pencil lines, they draw, color and shade each “pipe” first, before going on to the next.
-So, as shown in my diagram, they were to first draw two parallel lines on their paper, either horizontally or vertically – no diagonals allowed.
-When complete, they colored in this “pipe” a single main color, whichever they prefer.
+1. Students were to first draw two parallel lines on their paper, either horizontally or vertically – no diagonals to keep this simple.
+When complete, they colored in this “pipe” a single main color, whatever they preferred.

-2. When the “pipe” was filled with color, the students were to use a white pastel and add it on top of one side, and black pastel on the other.
+2. When the “pipe” was filled with color, the students used a white pastel and add it on top of one side, and black pastel on the other.
 It was important that they go back and mix the main pastel color on top so that everything blended together and the colors didn’t look too striped.
-Soft gradations of color were the goal.
+Soft gradations of color are the goal.

 3. This step was repeated at least three times so that the students ended up with a picture that had one “pipe” in front, one in the middle, and one in the background.
-This project is packed with learning objectives (tinting and shading and layering) but brought some very amazing results from a group of talented kids I was fortunate enough to work with.
+This project is packed with learning objectives (tinting and shading and layering).